naver/egjs-conveyer/CONTRIBUTING.md

 2. Create new branch from your egjs master branch (and be sure always to be up-to-date)
 3. Do your work
 4. Create test code for your work (when is possible)
+5. Move the folder to `packages/conveyer` or frameworks folder.
-5. Run `npm run lint` for linting and Code Conventions (update until without any error or warnings)
+6. Run `npm run lint` for linting and Code Conventions (update until without any error or warnings)
-6. Run test code by `npm run test OR npm run test:chrome`.
+7. Run test code by `npm run test OR npm run test:chrome` in `packages/conveyer`.
   Make sure tests are all passed at least in Chrome(latest desktop version)
 8. Write commit log following convention and push to your repository branch.
 9. Create a new PR from your branch to egjs-conveyer.
 10. Wait for reviews.